kaelad02/adv-reminder/docs/midi-flags.md

 # Midi Flags

-This document covers the different types of Midi flags that Advantage Reminder supports for things like advantage, disadvantage, and critical roles.
+This document covers the different types of Midi flags that Advantage Reminder supports for things like advantage, disadvantage, and critical rolls.

 # Basic Usage